 To get to the fairy walk at South Mountain in Millburn, look for white marks on the trees from the parking lot (they’re also the signs for the Rahway Trail).
-To get to this magical spot, look for the sign for South Mountain Reservation’s Locust Grove parking lot (it’s right across the street from the town’s library).
+To find this magical spot, look for the sign for South Mountain Reservation’s Locust Grove parking lot (it’s right across the street from the town’s library).

 You can spot the homes of clever little fairies who set up residence throughout the woods (thanks to some thoughtful local neighbors).
 And while the trail was destroyed a few years back, the trail has made quite the resurgence and there are quite a few homes for the magical creatures.